 Last on our list of types of blockchains is the consortium blockchain.
 You don’t usually see this type of blockchain when discussing public and private blockchains, but consortium blockchains serve their purpose.

 These “hybrid” blockchains consist of preapproved participants designated to validate and verify transactions on the network.
-These semi-permissioned networks are partly decentralized, having both a decentralized nature yet allowing a central authority to maintain control.
+These semi-permissioned networks are partly decentralized, having both a decentralized nature and allowing a central authority to maintain control.

 Companies that prefer to use consortium blockchains are those that specialize in supply chain management, banking, accounting, or the Internet of Things (IoT).